codenato/transformation-vision/_events/national-day-of-prayer.md

 Then next National Day of Prayer will be held May 3, 2018

-A noon event will be held at a local church. &nbsp;Location TBD
+A noon event will be held at a local church.
+Location TBD

 At 7pm, the community comes together at the Performing Arts Center at Cedar Hill High School.